-Ahmed Shafey maintains a diverse commercial litigation practice, providing advice in the context of contractual disputes, professional liability actions, shareholder disputes, product liability actions, government procurement litigation, international commercial arbitrations and bankruptcy and insolvency proceedings.
-Ahmed has also been engaged in a number of civil fraud and asset recovery matters as well as business crime investigations, including in tracing preferential payments, investigating complex investment frauds and moving for emergency injunctive relief to preserve and protect assets.
+Ahmed Shafey practices commercial litigation, providing advice in the context of civil fraud and asset recovery matters, contractual disputes, professional liability actions, shareholder disputes, government procurement litigation, international commercial arbitrations and bankruptcy and insolvency proceedings.
+Ahmed has been engaged in a number of civil fraud and asset recovery matters as well as complex business crime investigations, including in tracing preferential payments, investigating complex investment frauds and moving for emergency injunctive relief to preserve and protect assets in Canada and beyond.

 By Ahmed Shafey on Posted in Fraud Prevention,Fraud RecoveryIn a narrow 5-4 decision, the Supreme Court of Canada has laid out a new formulation of the “fictitious or non-existing payee” defence under section 20(5) of the Bills of Exchange Act (BEA).
 The underlying dispute involved an employee who took advantage of weak internal compliance mechanisms to draft a number of fraudulent cheques.
 The… Continue Reading

 By Ahmed Shafey on Posted in Fraud RecoveryIn 2014, we reported on the Ontario Superior Court of Justice’s decision in Indcondo Building Corporation v.
 Sloan (“Indcondo“), which strengthened the position of plaintiffs seeking to set aside fraudulent conveyances in Ontario.
 In the Indcondo case, Mr. Justice Penny analyzed the substantive test for establishing fraudulent conveyance and in particular the demonstration of whether… Continue Reading